Everything That Dies Someday Comes Back

 The NJ Horror Con placed my booth directly across from the Friday the 13th reunion guests.
 Harry Manfredini, the man responsible for the series’ famous theme and decades worth of chilling film scores, was one of the nicest people I ever had the pleasure to meet.
 He bought a copy of Bliss, but I wouldn’t take his money and accepted a signed copy of the Friday the 13th: 3D soundtrack in return.
 The reworked disco theme featured in part 3 is one of my favorites.

 I remember seeing Jason Goes To Hell in theaters on opening night.
-I was six years old and already familiar with the hockey masked killer, Freddy Kruger, and Michael Myers.
-The screening was sold out, and people without seats sat in the aisle.
+I was eight years old and already familiar with the hockey-masked killer, Freddy Krueger, and Michael Myers.
+The screening was sold out, and people without seats sat in the aisle, blocking the fire exits.
 The audience hooted, hollered, and screamed at all the right moments.
 Even now, when I attend a midnight screening of any film, my Jason Goes To Hell experience is what I judge them against; the final shot of the movie when Jason finally goes to hell, and Freddy’s gloved hand reaches up to grab his hockey masks remains the most unexpected and fun moment ever committed to celluloid.

 I also met legendary porn star Ron Jeremy.
 He invited me to a raucous party back at his hotel suite, and, needless to say, I didn’t get much sleep that weekend.
 I overheard one NJ Horror Con guest remark: “If you aren’t extremely hungover by the end of a convention, then you aren’t doing it right.”